 - Eliminate toxic people from your life: Negative energy is draining.
 Don’t be afraid to cut out the energy vampires who keep sucking the life out of you year after year.
 Say goodbye to anyone who brings more stress into your world than joy.
 On that same note…

-- Surround yourself with positive people: Spend time with your family, friends, and other loved ones who truly care about you and bring genuine happiness into your life.
+- Surround yourself with positive people: Spend time with family, friends, and other folks who truly care about you and bring genuine happiness into your life.

 - Spend quality time with yourself: Don’t have a positive support group?
 It’s better to be alone than in bad company.
 “Me-time” is the valuable time we take to decompress and unwind and be alone with our thoughts.
 Take the time to do what you like to do in the company of nobody else but yourself.

-- Learn to be okay with being alone: Once you’re okay with being on your own, then you can be okay no matter where you are, who you’re with, or what you’re doing.
-If you can accept being alone, you don’t need anyone else to make you happy or fulfill a void.
+- Learn to be okay with being alone: Once you’re okay with being on your own, then you can feel satisfied no matter where you are, who you’re with, or what you’re doing.
+If you can accept being alone, you don’t need to seek anyone else to make you happy or fill a void.